-If you would like to use a CooperToons there are some guidelines, most of which are 1) common sense and 2) required by to comply with copyright laws.
+If you would like to use a CooperToons image or essay there are some guidelines, most of which are 1) common sense and 2) required to comply with copyright laws.

 Remember fair use is intended to permit legitimate commentary and review.
 We're talking one, perhaps two images per review with short excerpts of articles.
 Copying more than such brief excerpts is not fair use.

 2. Web postings should have a link to the URL of the CooperToons HomePage http://www.coopertoons.com/ and if possible print media should include the URL as well

 3. Permission to use the gag cartoons already posted on the CooperToons web site is usually granted for educational uses in schools and colleges.
 An acknowledgement of copyright (like "Copyright [year] Charles F. Cooper] should be included on or next to the image

 4. Young people's clubs and organizations that have some use for a cartoon are generally given permission as well if the adult sponsors of the organization know the cartoon is going to be used and give the OK.
 Although CooperToons considers the cartoons are the height of propriety which would scarcely draw a blush to the most sainted of maidenly aunts, there are possibly some cases where the humor might be misunderstood.
 So, kids, if the grown-ups have a problem with a CooperToons, we have to go with what they say.